CloakedWayne/Monolith_Gantry_V2-VT/README.md

 ## Performance expectations
 **2WD:** Due to the 10-15cm shorter belt path, stiffer and lighter XY joints (inside Y rails) your printer should perform similarly to a 50mm smaller one equipped with the same toolhead and X axis setup.

-**4WD:** It doesn't come at the cost of adding 20cm extra belt length and more idlers, so input shaper scaling should be close to +100% vs 2WD due to the truly halved effective belt length.
+**AWD:** It doesn't come at the cost of adding 20cm extra belt length and more idlers, so input shaper scaling should be close to +100% vs 2WD due to the truly halved effective belt length.
 IF there are no rigidity bottlekecks elsewhere, which is rarely the case.

 ## What's the catch?
-- You have to space out the front (4WD only) and rear panels on your printer by at least 5mm ([Monolith Panels](https://github.com/CloakedWayne/Monolith_Panels)) or have a 4040 frame.
+- You have to space out the front (AWD only) and rear panels on your printer by at least 5mm ([Monolith Panels](https://github.com/CloakedWayne/Monolith_Panels)) or have a 4040 frame.
 - The tensioner range is less than half compared to stock.
 Monolith is not recommended for larger than 350mm build volume.
 - There's limited toolhead support currently (Voron compatible toolheads that have loop around belt clips will work).
 - Z chain relocation/delete on V2